fbef0102/L4D1-Competitive-Plugins/README.md

-# L4D1-Plugins
+# L4D1-Plugins by Harry Potter
 L4D1 Competitive enhancement, bug/glitch fixes, general purpose and freaky-fun plugins.

-by Harry Potter
+(All plugins in here only apply to L4D1)

 last edited:2018/12/4